ViolaFlower/Re-Console/README.md

 - Dynamic lighting (Mods>LambDynamicLights to enable)
 - Free multiplayer via e4mc, open to LAN and send the link to your friends to play!
 - Input fixes for MacOS and Linux
+- Music Disc minigame in the Tutorial Worlds
 - Optifine resource pack features
 - Optifine capes
-- Shader support
+- Shader support (O to Open)

 **Want to keep up with Development?
 Join the [Violaflower Discord Server](https://discord.gg/A6uFaqjGrq) or the [Legacy4J Discord Server](https://discord.com/invite/FJVbVgT9uS) for sneak peeks and updates on development!**

 ![Special Thanks](https://cdn.modrinth.com/data/cached_images/42bdd0b7ac744fbb277bcb8aea88598b682b9c07.webp)

-- [bathtubfulloftoast](https://modrinth.com/user/bathtubfulloftoast) for making the [wiki](https://l4j.novassite.net/) for Re-Console
+- [bathtubfulloftoast](https://modrinth.com/user/bathtubfulloftoast) for making the wiki for Re-Console
 - [devin](https://modrinth.com/user/devin) for maintaining the modpack
 - [mzov_jen](https://modrinth.com/user/mzov_jen), for porting PACP to Modrinth + making a special compatible version for the modpack
 - [S_N00B](https://modrinth.com/user/s_n00b) for making Console-idated, of which this project was inspired from